Stratification-based Instrumental Variable Analysis Framework for Nonlinear Effect Analysis: Introduction

 \item We then construct a \underline{S}calar-on-function or \underline{S}calar-on-scalar regression model, which connects stratum-specific estimates (scalar information) with the effect shape function (functional information).
 This model can be applied in general IV settings, including those with invalid instruments.
 We further introduce strategies for conducting reliable nonlinear analysis based on the scalar-on-function model in both valid and multiple invalid instrument scenarios.

 \item Finally, we incorporate multiple effect function forms for inference, including conventional functional data analysis approaches and, in particular, the change-point effect model.
-By transforming the scalar-on-function model into a \underline{S}um-of-single-effect (SuSiE) models, we frame the nonlinear analysis as a Bayesian variable selection problem, facilitating both effect shape estimation and change-point detection. \end{itemize} We will demonstrate that our framework can yield meaningful conclusions in nonlinear effect analysis, even in the presence of challenges that are difficult to address using IV-regression and control-function-based methods.
+By transforming the scalar-on-function model into a \underline{S}um-of-single-effect (SuSiE) models, we frame the nonlinear analysis as a Bayesian variable selection problem, facilitating both effect shape estimation and change-point detection. \end{itemize} A graphical overview of the framework is provided in Figure \ref{SSS_overview}.
+We will demonstrate that our framework can yield meaningful conclusions in nonlinear effect analysis, even in the presence of challenges that are difficult to address using IV-regression and control-function-based methods.
 We apply our framework to investigate the effect of alcohol intake on systolic blood pressure (SBP), with a particular focus on the change-point problem—a question of significant interest in epidemiology.
 Our analysis can be reliably implemented using our code, available at \url{https://github.com/HDTian/SSS}.

 The remainder of the article is structured as follows.
 Section \ref{Stratification} introduces the stratification method in IV analysis.
 Section \ref{Scalar-on-function regression} presents how to connect stratum-specific information to global effect shape information via scalar-on-function and scalar-on-scalar regression for multiple objectives.
 We discuss key properties of the scalar-on-function model, introduce the inference strategies, and extend it to complex scenarios involving invalid instruments.
 We specifically consider methods for estimating and identifying change-points using the sum of single effects model.
 Section \ref{sec_susie} introduces SuSiE, a Bayesian nonparametric method, for inferring the change-point and conduct general effect function estimation.
 The complete algorithm and workflow for conducting our nonlinear analysis are provided in the end of Section \ref{sec_susie}.
 We evaluate our methods through various simulations in Section \ref{simulation} and apply them to real data from the UK Biobank in Section \ref{application}.
 Finally, we conclude with a discussion in Section \ref{discussion}.